anngineery/nand2tetris/software/README.md

 ## Jack Program Compilation
 - Each class is compiled separately
 - within one class, each subroutine is looked at individually and they don't interfere with one another

+## Testing
+Feed in Jack program files and run the resulting VM files on the VM Emulator to see if the expected and actual results are identical (the test files and the VM Emulator were supplied by the course).
+The input Jack programs involve a lot features of the language to ensure the compiler can compile them correctly.
+Some examples are:
+- arithmetic expressions
+- various statements (if, while, do , let, return)
+- function calls
+- object oriented features (constructors, methods, fields, etc)
+- arrays
+- strings
+- objects and static variables